Haghrah/PyIT2FLS/README.md

 - [ ] Exception handling.
 - [ ] Fuzzy matrices and related operators.
 - [ ] Supporting Generalized Type 2 Fuzzy Sets and Systems.
-- [ ] Speeding up the codes using the Python/C API.
+- [ ] Speeding up the codes using the Ctypes.

 ### Some notes on version 0.6.1
 - [x] Some bugs are fixed in this version.